Six takeaways from the DNC's second night - KTVZ

 The second night of the Democratic National Convention opened with a 17-person “keynote” speech, interspersing clips of a diverse set of the party’s rising stars into a coherent message, rather than spreading them throughout largely ignored daytime slots at an ordinary convention.

-Then, when it was time for the roll call vote on Biden’s nomination, Democrats opted to show, rather than tell: Votes were cast in short videos from spots in all 57 states and territories that told stories — firehouses, geographic landmarks, the Edmund Pettus Bridge in Alabama and Roberto Clemente Bridge in Pittsburgh, and finally the Amtrak station named after Biden in Delaware — from a diverse set of party officials and activists.
+Then, when it was time for the roll call vote on Biden’s nomination, Democrats opted to show, rather than tell: Votes were cast in short videos from spots in all 57 states and territories that told stories — firehouses, geographic landmarks, the Edmund Pettus Bridge in Alabama, and finally the Amtrak station named after Biden in Delaware — from a diverse set of party officials and activists.

 A series of biographical videos kept the focus on Biden’s character on the night he’d been seeking since he first ran for president in 1988.